 What Causes Earthquakes?

-Tectonic plates found in ocean are called oceanic plates while those found in continents are continental plates.
-With the movement of these tectonic plates, energy is formed and can be released once these plates meet in the so called fault line.
+Tectonic plates found in the ocean are called oceanic plates while those found in continents are continental plates.
+With the movement of these tectonic plates, energy is formed and can be released once these plates meet in the so-called fault line.
 The intensity of this released energy will also determine that of the earthquake.
-One can feel the earth’s shaking once energy is released from earth’s crust.
+One can feel the earth’s shaking once energy is released from the earth’s crust.

 For earthquakes to occur, energy is released from a focal point.
 This point is called the epicenter and usually found at shallow depths from the earth’s surface.
-From the epicenter, seismic waves is produced and sent out to all directions.
-Seismic waves then travels at varying speed depending on the kind of material they go through.
+From the epicenter, seismic waves are produced and sent out in all directions.
+Seismic waves then travel at varying speeds depending on the kind of material they go through.

 Types of Earthquakes

 1. Tectonic Earthquakes

 The earth’s crust is composed of loose, cracked fragments of land referred to as tectonic plates.
 These plates are capable of moving slowly and gradually.
 The movement of these plates occurs in different forms; towards each other, away from each other, sliding past each other or colliding with each other.
 A huge tremor occurs when 2 moving tectonic plates slide over one another.
 This type of earthquake is known as a tectonic earthquake.